jon-gilbert/openscad_objects/docs/object_common_functions.scad.md

 -------------------- | ------------
 `default`            | If provided, and if there is no existing value for `name` in the object `obj`, returns the value of `default` instead.
 `nv`                 | If provided, `accessor()` will update the value of the `name` attribute and return a new Object list. *The existing Object list is unmodified.*
+`_consider_toc_default_values` | If enabled, TOC-stored defaults will be returned according to the mechanics above.
+If disabled with `false`, the TOC default for a given attribute will not be considered as a viable return value.
+Default: `true`

 It's not an error to provide both `default` and `nv` in the same request, but doing so will yield a warning